Albert Carlos Bates

-Albert Carlos Bates (March 12, 1865 - March 27, 1954) was an American librarian, bibliographer, genealogist, book collector, and historian.
+Albert Carlos Bates (March 12, 1865 – March 27, 1954) was an American librarian, bibliographer, genealogist, book collector, and historian.
 He was born in East Granby, Connecticut.
 He served as librarian of the Connecticut Historical Society from 1893 to 1940.
 He was a member of the Acorn Club.
 He was awarded an honorary Master of Arts by Trinity College in 1920.
 Bates was an avid book collector, collecting titles on New England and Connecticut history.

-In 1905 was elected to the Connecticut House of Representatives, representing East Granby.
+In 1905, he was elected to the Connecticut House of Representatives, representing East Granby.

 Personal life

 Bates was born in 1865 to Carlos and Hannah Spencer (Powers) Bates.
 He graduated from Suffield Literary Institute in 1885 and was a farmer until 1891.
 He served in various positions in East Granby including Town Clerk and Town Treasurer.
 He married Alice Morgan Crocker in 1912.
 He died on March 27, 1954.
 His book collection was auctioned off after his death and brought in $15,000.